mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 When ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, the driver will import the revocation list to the ``System Local Machine Root`` certificate store.

-Setting ``tlsDisableCertificateRevocationCheck`` disables certificate revocation checking.

 Setting ``tlsDisableOCSPEndpointCheck`` has no effect.

-The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).
+The Online Certificate Status Protocol (OCSP) (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_) is partially supported with the following notes:

-- Stapled OCSP responses are validated on certificates presented by the server.
 - The Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) is ignored.
 Connection may continue if a Must-Staple certificate is presented with no stapled response (unless the client receives a revoked response from an OCSP responder).
 - When a ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, and the ``crl_file`` revokes the server's certificate, the OCSP response takes precedence.
 E.g. if the server presents a certificate with a valid stapled OCSP response, the certificate is considered valid even if the ``crl_file`` marks it as revoked.
 - Connection will continue if a Must-Staple certificate is presented without a stapled response and the OCSP responder is down.